psrenergy-docs/ncp-release-notes/docs/home.md

 ## New features

-* Added the possibility to define an additional minimum power limit for Secondary Spinning Reserve assignation of Thermal Plants.
+* Added the possibility to define an additional minimum power limit for Secondary Spinning Reserve assignment of Thermal Plants.
-* Added the possibility to define an additional minimum power limit for Secondary Spinning Reserve assignation of Hydro Plants.
+* Added the possibility to define an additional minimum power limit for Secondary Spinning Reserve assignment of Hydro Plants.
-* Added the possibility to define an additional maximum power limit for Secondary Spinning Reserve assignation of Hydro Plants.
+* Added the possibility to define an additional maximum power limit for Secondary Spinning Reserve assignment of Hydro Plants.
 * Added the possibility to define different ways (upward/downward) for Primary Reserve of Hydro and Thermal Plants.
 * Added the possibility to define a Maintenance Scenario for DC Links in 15/30/60 minutes.
 * Added the possibility to import fuel availability constraints of a SDDP mid-long term planning study for the chronological execution option.